Abortion Reporting: Tennessee (2020)

 Abortion Totals and Trends

-In 2019, there were 9,719 abortions reported in Tennessee, down almost 11 percent from the previous year (Fig. 1).
-There were 8,727 abortions performed on Tennessee residents, both in Tennessee and in other states, a decrease of 13 percent from 2018.
-The report does not state the number of chemical abortions occurring in Tennessee.
-The Charlotte Lozier Institute (CLI) estimates that Tennessee’s state abortion rate fell by 11 percent in 2019 to 7.3 abortions per 1,000 women ages 15 to 44 (Fig. 2).
-Forty-eight reporting areas shared abortion data for 2018 and 2019 with the Centers for Disease Control and Prevention, with 23 indicating that abortions decreased in 2019.
+In 2020, there were 11,243 abortions reported in Tennessee, an increase of 15.7 percent from the previous year (Fig. 1).
+There were 10,582 abortions performed on Tennessee residents, both in Tennessee and in other states, an increase of 21.3 percent from 2019.
+The report does not state the number of chemical abortions occurring in Tennessee, although the state collects this data.
+The Charlotte Lozier Institute (CLI) estimates that Tennessee’s state abortion rate increased by 14.8 percent in 2020 to 8.4 abortions per 1,000 women ages 15 to 44 (Fig. 2), still well below the national abortion rate.

 State Report Summary

-Eight percent of the abortions performed on Tennessee residents in 2019 were on girls ages 19 and younger, including two percent on girls under the age of 18.
-Twenty-nine percent were performed on women in their early twenties, and 31 percent were on women in their later twenties.
-Twenty-eight percent of the abortions were obtained by women in their thirties, and three percent were performed on women in their early forties.
-Age was not reported for 38 abortions.
+Eight percent of the abortions performed on Tennessee residents in 2020 were on girls ages 19 and younger, including two percent on girls under the age of 18.
+Twenty-eight percent were performed on women in their early twenties, and 31 percent were on women in their later twenties.
+Thirty percent of the abortions were obtained by women in their thirties, and three percent were performed on women in their early forties.
+Age was not reported for 46 abortions.

-Forty-nine percent of Tennessee resident abortions were performed on black women, while 42 percent were on white women and eight percent on women of other or unknown races.
-Ninety-two percent of the abortions were obtained by non-Hispanic women, seven percent were on Hispanic women, and one percent were performed on women of unknown ethnicity.
+Fifty-one percent of Tennessee resident abortions were performed on black women, while 43 percent were on white women and seven percent on women of other or unknown races.
+CLI estimates that the 2020 Tennessee black abortion rate was four-and-a-half times higher than the white abortion rate.
+Ninety-one percent of the abortions were obtained by non-Hispanic women, seven percent were on Hispanic women, and two percent were performed on women of unknown ethnicity.

-Eighty-two percent of the abortions were performed on women who were unmarried.
-Fourteen percent were on married women, and four percent were on women of unknown marital status.
-A majority of the women undergoing abortions (64 percent) reported no prior abortions, while 24 percent of the abortions were performed on women with one previous abortion, and 11 percent were performed on women with two or more prior abortions.
-The number of previous abortions, if any, was not reported for 71 women.
+Seventy-five percent of the abortions were performed on women who were unmarried.
+Twelve percent were on married women, and 13 percent were on women of unknown marital status.
+A majority of the women undergoing abortions (67 percent) reported no prior abortions, while 22 percent of the abortions were performed on women with one previous abortion, and 11 percent were performed on women with two or more prior abortions.
+The number of previous abortions, if any, was not reported for 40 women.

-Over half of Tennessee resident abortions (55 percent) occurred at eight weeks of gestation or earlier; 21 percent were performed before seven weeks, and 34 percent were reported between seven and eight weeks.
-Twenty-three percent of the abortions were performed between nine and 10 weeks, dropping to 10 percent between 11 and 12 weeks.
-Six percent occurred between 13 and 14 weeks.
-Two percent were performed between 15 and 16 weeks, and three percent were reported between 17 and 20 weeks of gestation.
-Sixty-three abortions occurred at unknown gestational ages.
+Over half of Tennessee resident abortions (58 percent) occurred at eight weeks of gestation or earlier; just under 26 percent were performed before seven weeks, and almost 33 percent were reported between seven and eight weeks.
+Twenty-two percent of the abortions were performed between nine and 10 weeks, dropping to nine percent between 11 and 12 weeks.
+Five percent occurred between 13 and 14 weeks.
+Three percent were performed between 15 and 16 weeks, and another three percent were reported between 17 and 20 weeks of gestation.
+Eighty-two abortions occurred at unknown gestational ages.

 In 2016, CLI ranked abortion reporting across the 50 states, the District of Columbia, and New York City, and Tennessee tied for 33rd best.
-To improve its reporting, Tennessee could include information on all abortions performed in the state and report on its state website the types of abortion procedures used.
-Tennessee could also require complication reporting from all medical facilities, including nonhospital facilities.
+To improve its reporting, Tennessee could include information on all abortions performed in the state and report the types of procedures used, data which it already collects.
+Tennessee could also report all information that it collects to the CDC’s abortion reporting system.
+Lastly, Tennessee could also require complication reporting from all medical facilities, including nonhospital facilities.

 - Statistics on abortion complications reported here represent a minimal number of deaths and complications, as this data is collected in a non-systematic and non-verifiable way.
 As such, this data cannot be used to calculate either an accurate abortion mortality rate or an accurate abortion complication rate for the state.